Jewish Christianity: Emergence as separate religious communities

-As Christianity grew throughout the gentile world, the developing Christian tradition diverged from its Jewish and Jerusalem roots.
+As Christianity grew throughout the gentile world, the developing Christian tradition diverged from its Jewish and Jerusalemite roots.
 Historians continue to debate the precise moment when early Christianity established itself as a new religion, apart and distinct from Judaism.
 It is difficult to trace the process by which the two separated or to know exactly when this began.
-Jewish Christians continued to worship in synagogues together with contemporary Jews for centuries.
+Jewish Christians continued to worship in synagogues together with fellow Jews for centuries.
 Some scholars have found evidence of continuous interactions between Jewish-Christian and Rabbinic movements from the mid-to late second century CE to the fourth century CE.
 Philip S. Alexander characterizes the question of when Christianity and Judaism parted company and went their separate ways as "one of those deceptively simple questions which should be approached with great care".
 The first centuries of belief in Jesus were characterized by great uncertainty and religious creativity.
-"Groups of believers coalesced into proto-factions of like-minded individuals, and then into factions. […] The degree of doctrinal cohesion of these groups is unknown.
+"Groups of believers coalesced into proto-factions of like-minded individuals, and then into factions. [...]
+The degree of doctrinal cohesion of these groups is unknown.
 As attested by the extant texts, confusion and chaos were rampant."
 At first, early belief in Jesus was very much a local phenomenon with some degree of coordination among communities on a regional basis.

 Both Early Christianity and Early Rabbinic Judaism were far less orthodox and less theologically homogeneous than in modern day.
 Both religions were significantly influenced by Hellenistic religion and borrowed allegories and concepts from Classical Hellenistic philosophy and the works of the Greek-speaking Jewish authors of the end of the Second Temple period.
 The two schools of thought eventually firmed up their respective "norms" and doctrines, notably by increasingly diverging on key issues such as the status of "purity laws", the validity of Judeo-Christian messianic beliefs, and, more importantly, the use of Koine Greek and Latin as sacerdotal languages replacing Biblical Hebrew.